IvanBila/ivanbila.github.io/content/blog/what-the-heck-is-npx/index.md

 alias eslint='./node_modules/bin/eslint'
 ```

-We can optmize this flow by promoting it and adding it to our scripts in the `package.json` file
+We can optimize this flow by promoting it and adding it to our scripts in the `package.json` file

 "eslint": "eslint"